Carmaker JLR urges UK lawmakers to prevent a no-deal Brexit

 JLR said it regretted the parliamentary vote on Tuesday when lawmakers rejected by a huge margin Prime Minister Theresa May’s deal for leaving the bloc.

 “We are disappointed with the vote on the Brexit deal and are considering its implications,” the company said in a statement.
-“We would now urge ruling out a no-deal immediately as the only option with unanimous support in parliament.”
+“We would now urge ruling out a no-deal immediately as the only option with majority support in parliament.”

-Note: (This story has been corrected to change from “unanimous” to “majority” after company amends statement)